phildrysdale1/thymer-nord-theme/README.md

-# thymer-dracula-theme
+# thymer-nord-theme
-Dark and Light theme for the Thymer app based on the [Dracula theme](https://github.com/dracula/dracula-theme)
+Dark and Light theme for the Thymer app based on the [Nord Theme](https://github.com/nordtheme/nord)

 If you add any areas I've missed please do submit a PR or tag me in the Discord themes channel and I'll add the changes :)